New to Cricket? Here's Exactly What You Need to Buy First

 Do I need different bats for hard ball and tennis ball?

 Yes.
-Tennis ball bats are lighter and flatter-faced.
-If your university society plays with a hard cricket ball (leather), buy a proper cricket bat.
-If it's tape-ball or tennis-ball cricket, get a tennis ball bat — they're cheaper and designed for it.
+Tennis ball bats are lighter and flatter-faced — designed specifically for the softer, lighter ball.
+If your club or university society plays with a leather cricket ball (hard ball), buy a proper cricket bat.
+If it is tape-ball or tennis-ball cricket, get a tennis ball bat — they are cheaper and designed for it.
+Using a hard-ball bat for tennis ball will feel heavy and the ball will not come off the face well.
+Using a tennis-ball bat for hard ball is dangerous — the blade is too thin and can crack.

 Leave a comment